 There are molds you can use to try and freeze an ice cube ball, but I’ve never got one that works well, honestly.
 It always leaks, gets messy, and never turns out the way you expected.
 The easier way to do it is to freeze a cube of ice and then melt it into a sphere, which is what this thing does.

 Whiskey (and whiskey related accessories) have always been an easy, go-to gift for any occasion, but especially around the holidays.
 Nothing like knocking out four or five gifts with one trip to my local distillery or liquor store!
-And in this weird 2020 year of social distancing, I know I can rely on sites like Drizly, Zachy’s, and Total Wine to ship whiskey to loved ones near and far.
+And in this weird year of COVID variants and yo-yo-ing of pandemic related rules, I know I can rely on sites like Drizly, Zachy’s, and Total Wine to ship whiskey to loved ones near and far.
 At least, in the United States — your local laws may vary.

-Or, if you have a local distillery, consider supporting small businesses and using them for gifts!
+Or, if you have a local distillery, consider supporting small businesses and using them to buy your gifts.